huggingface/blog/deploy-tfserving-kubernetes.md

   type: LoadBalancer
 ```

-We made the type of the service ‘LoadBalancer’ so the endpoints are
+We made the service type ‘LoadBalancer’ so the endpoints are
 exposed externally to the Kubernetes cluster.
 It selects the
 ‘tfs-server’ Deployment to make connections with external clients via
 the specified ports.
 We open two ports of ‘8500’ and ‘8501’ for gRPC and